emqx/emqx-docs/en_US/advanced/cluster.md

 ## Network Partition Autoheal

-*EMQ X* supports Network Partition Autoheal, which can be configure in `etc/emqx.conf`:
+*EMQX* supports Network Partition Autoheal, which can be configure in `etc/emqx.conf`:

 ```bash
 cluster.autoheal = on